The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 - Descriptive words: open, shut

-This song fits right with teaching categories.
+This song fits right with teaching the categories of transportation and vehicles.

-In my therapy room, we talked about transportation items that have wheels and those that don’t.
 Discuss buses, cars, bikes, and even planes (my pre-schoolers debated that one), versus boats, horses, helicopters, rockets, and hot air balloons

-- Colors
+Colors

 Talk about things that are yellow- lemons, the sun, school bus, bananas, chicks, cheese, ducklings, butter, pencils.
 Grab some toys and sort out all the yellow ones.
 (Great time to work on changing that preschool pronunciation of “lellow” to yellow too.)

-2. Basic concepts
+3. Basic concepts

 - Part-whole: Use a toy bus to point out wheels, wipers, door